bluez-sh/gsoc-2019-log/log.md

 errors started to appear though.
 After some investigation I found all the offsets are shifted.
 Somewhere there is a bad piece of code that does that, or maybe absence of some code.
 Still couldn't find where it went wrong...

+### June 19: Wednesday

+It's driving me crazy, still couldn't find where the problem is.
+Everything seems to be working fine.
+And what's amusing is the value of a variable that is read from the file is random every time I run ffmpeg.
+I have no clue where this random element could come from, some really weird thing is happening somewhere.
+Although I have narrowed down the portion to search in.
+Let's see what I can find.